 VISION: SLI is a community-based, not-for-profit organization built on partnerships with high schools, universities, communities, students, and parents, and dedicated to advancing Latinx students’ post-high school educational opportunities.
 SLI advocates for Latinx opportunities and strives for social justice and equity.
 Scholars are mentored to be leaders that positively contribute to their communities.

 PROGRAMMING: Students who apply and are selected to be SLI scholars participate in various growth activities, such as:

-- Accept new academic challenges and leadership responsibilities that empower their paths to higher education, with guidance from SLI high school teachers and mentors;
+- Accepting new academic challenges and leadership responsibilities that empower their paths to higher education, with guidance from SLI high school teachers and university student mentors;

-- Develop personal statements and goals, evaluate careers and majors, apply for college admittance, and seek financial aid, all with the help of faculty mentors; and
+- Developing personal statements and goals, evaluating careers and majors, applying for college admittance, and seeking financial aid, all with the help of faculty mentors;

-- Receive friendship, social support and help for navigating the challenges that come with being a Latinx college-bound student.
+- Receiving friendship, social support, and help for navigating the challenges that come with being a Latinx college-bound student.

 SLI scholars have also participated in college-level writing and analysis seminars taught by university faculty members, college-readiness programming, leadership and service partnerships with community organizations, and leadership and networking retreats held on university campuses.